Visit the History Writing Center for individual assistance on class writing assignments.

 Advance appointments are recommended, especially at peak times in the quarter (midterms and last two weeks).
 Students are also welcome to drop in for consultation on a first-come first-served basis.
 Consultations MUST be made in person.
 We do not provide writing assistance by email.

-To schedule an appointment, email the writing center instructor, Amanda Swain, at firstname.lastname@example.org
+To schedule an appointment, email the writing center instructor, Julie Osborn, at firstname.lastname@example.org

 By Appointment Only